andyagdw/sticky_notes_task_manager_app/README.md

 * Delete tasks
 * View tasks due today
 * See past deadlines
-* See categories, deadlines, and priorities related to the task they are viewing
+* See categories, deadlines, and priorities related to the task you are viewing

 ## Getting started ✅

 Follow these simple steps to get started with the application:

+### Prerequisite
-1. Ensure that Python and Pip are installed on your machine. <br />
+- Ensure that Python and Pip are installed on your machine

-2. Clone the repository to your local machine: <br />
+1. Clone the repository to your local machine: <br>
    `git clone https://github.com/andyagdw/sticky_notes_task_manager_app.git`
-3. Navigate to the project directory: <br />
+2. Navigate to the project directory: <br>
    `cd sticky_notes_task_manager_app`
-4. Open Visual Studio Code: <br />
-   `code .`
-5. Set up a virtual environment in Visual Studio Code terminal: <br />
+3. Set up a virtual environment: <br>

    Using venv:

-   `python -m venv venv` <br />
+   `python -m venv venv` <br>
-   For Python 3.3 or newer: <br />
+   For Python 3.3 or newer: <br>
    `python3 -m venv venv`

    Using virtualenv: